A Brief History of the End of Time

 A conventional large-scale object in motion travels through space along a single trajectory that is observable and predictable.
 A quantum particle however does not.
 Heisenberg discovered that it is impossible to accurately measure both speed and position of a particle.
 The more accurate the speed is known, the more inaccurate its position becomes, and vice versa.
 And that is not due to failing equipment or to one's failing intellect, but to the covert nature and sovereignty of the quantum particle.
 Numeral equivalents of individual quantum behavior do not exist; they're not there to be known.
 The only rightful claim that can be made about a traveling particle is about the chance that it will end up in a certain position.
 That chance can be predicted according to a possibility wave, also known as the Schrödinger wave.

 Imagine a particle-canon that can shoot one particle at the time at a screen that records the impact of the particle with a black dot.
-Shooting a certain amount of particles towards a bull's eye will result in a cloud of dots centered on the target, fading out the further away from the target we look.
+Shooting a certain number of particles towards a bull's eye will result in a cloud of dots centered on the target, fading out the further away from the target we look.
 The gradient of fading can be predicted with high accuracy, but we would still be unable to predict were the next particle is going to hit.
 Could be bull's eye, could be ten centimeters to the right, could even be the wall behind us.
 There's no way of telling.
 The most fundamental principle of the universe is freedom.

 For our next experiment we place a second screen between the canon and the recording screen, and the middle screen is endowed with two holes next to each other.
 If quantum particles were conventional objects the pattern on the recording screen would consist of two blurs corresponding with the two holes.
 But instead we see an interference pattern emerge, as if a wave has rolled through the holes and interfered with itself.
 Even when we shoot particles one at the time, the pattern on the recording screen reveals interference.
 That means that the quantum particle has traveled through both holes and interfered with itself, and that is a paradox since a quantum particle is per definition indivisible.
 The solution to this paradox is that a quantum particle travels through space along all its possible trajectories, its path integral, like a spider that catches a fly with a single sticky thread but still makes an entire web to present her trap.